thaoyuh/ML-Research-Hackathon/README.md

   - 'NEARBY_HOUR_TO_CONT': the average containment time (in hours) of fires in the nearby areas in the past half year.

 ## Data Description and Visualization
-- Code for generating all descriptive statistics and figures in the report can be found in "RH Wildfires Visualization.ipynb".
+- Code for generating all descriptive statistics and figures in the report can be found in \href{https://github.com/thaoyuh/ML-Research-Hackathon/blob/main/RH Wildfires Visualization.ipynb}{"RH Wildfires Visualization.ipynb"}.

 ## Model Building and Evaluation
-- See "RH Wildfires ML Classification.ipynb" for the ML model building, and the explanary AI implementation.
+- See \href{https://github.com/thaoyuh/ML-Research-Hackathon/blob/main/RH Wildfires ML Classification.ipynb}{"RH Wildfires ML Classification.ipynb"} for the ML model building, and the explanary AI implementation.
-- See the "State Analysis" section in "RH Wildfires Visualization.ipynb" for the zoom-in analysis process.
+- See the "State Analysis" section in \href{https://github.com/thaoyuh/ML-Research-Hackathon/blob/main/RH Wildfires Visualization.ipynb}{"RH Wildfires Visualization.ipynb"} for the zoom-in analysis process.